 Biological and biochemical roles of nutrients for the proper functioning of the human body.
 Designed for students with a more advanced understanding of chemistry and math.
 Nutrition concepts will be used to design and evaluate personal diet plans.
 No credit given if credit earned for BIOL 256.
 (BIOL 256 does not count for biology majors or minors.)
 Offered fall or spring.
-Prereq: C- or higher in BIOL 362 or BIOL 263, ENGL 110.
+Prereg: C- or higher in BIOL 362, ENGL 110.